digao-dalpiaz/DzHTMLText/README.md

 The div tag may be floating, using specific X and Y position, or docked to the current text, when not specifying any position.

 Please, refer to all possible parameters in [Available tags](#available-tags).

+## Tab Tag

+There are two **tab** tags you can use:

+- `<t:nnn>` = Allow you to positioning text exactly on "nnn" position in pixels starting on the left border of component.
+If the text wraps to a new line, it will be return aligned at left border of component.
+- `<tf:nnn>` = The same as above, but if the text wraps to a new line, it will be aligned in the same position as the first line which the tab started.
+This tag will produce a better visual text alignment.

 ## Literal tag character